How to Use Brother Rubber Stamps and Preserve Their Longevity

 Failure to keep your stamp with the bottom cover on may lead to the following issues:

 - Exposure to the risk of picking dirt like dust.
 Dust can block the letters through which ink passes.
-This will spoil it.
+It spoils it.

-- Exposure to the risk of having the rubber damaged by insects or being scratched.
-When insects damage the stamp, ink will begin oozing out through the damaged area.
-This means that you will get a poor impression.
+- The risk of getting the rubber scratched and damaged by insects and getting scratched.
+When insects damage the stamp, the ink will begin oozing out through the damaged area.
+As a result, you will get a poor impression.